 Native Americans in the Amazonian Basin are a very complicated topic which in recent years have become a matter of intence scholarly debate.
+Anthropologists for years thought seeing the promitive people of the Amazon that there no avanced cultures developed there.
 One ongoing mystery is that Spanish sources report a very substantial population in the Amazon basin during the 16th century.
 Francisco de Orellana set out on a quest for gold and soon found himself just trying to survive.
-He was the first European to travel the entire length of the Amazon and he reported a huge population of very profuctive farmers.
+He was the first European to travel the entire length of the Amazon and he reported a huge population of highly productive farmers.
 Historians at first dismissed the Spanish account as fanciful.
 Modern anthropolgists have begun to reassess this judgement.
 Some believe there indeed once was a very large population in the Amazon basin practing sophisticated agriculture.
 The question becomes, why de we now see only primitive hunter-gathers in the Amazon.
+Some historins believe that the drepedations of Spannish and Portuguese slave hunters drove Amazinian farmers deep into the frst and forced them to adopt hunter-gatherer cultures.
+Other historians note advances such as pottery first made in the Amazonian Basin as well as cultural exchanges with Pacific coast people that seem to suggest the existetance of advanced civilizations in themazon when civilization aling the Pcific coast and andes wa still in a formative state.

 Native Americans in the Amazonian Basin are a very complicated topic which in recent years have become a matter of intence, sometimes acrimonious scholarly debate.
-It has been common to think of the Amazonian Native Americans as primitive people lot in time and providing a window to the stone age.
-Anthropolgists visting these people provided portraits suggesting this view.
+It has been common to think of the Amazonian Native Americans as primitive people lost in time and providing a window to the stone age.
+Anthropolgists visting these people provided portraits suggesting this view hat the Amazonin basin in contrast to much of ghe Americas was was a cultural black hole.
 And respected anthropolgists proposed a theory explaining why this has occurred--the inherent ecological limitations of the tropical rain forest.
+They concluded that the enviromnt was too hostile and the soil too poor to have sustaunmed a large advanced civilization.
+Rather only small hunter gathger populations were believe possible in he Amazon.
 This was the widely accepted view of the Amazon for many years.
+And his was confirmed by the primitive people found living here and the apparently vuirgin jungle.
 There is now considerable scholarly reassessment of this view.
-Continuing archeological finds as well as new methods have provided a great deal of new evidence.
+Continuing archeological finds as well as new methods have provided a great deal of evidence suggesting that the pre-Colombian population was much larger and more sophisticated than earlier believed.
+Some anthropologists believe that the population may have been as large as 20 million people.
+That is larger than the modern population and double the population of the Inca Empire, the most populace of the pre-Colombin Amer-Indian civiizations, but perhaps comparavble the popukation of North America as a whole.
+These numbers my not sound large in terms of modern denomgraphics, but the overall human population was only a fraction of modern populations.
+And a new gneration of anthropoligists report finding a huge humanm 'foot print' throughout the Amazon.
+They are not referring to the impressive stone pyramids and other structures that impress the eaelier generatins of archeologists.
+What they report finding is evidence of sophisticated agriculture and impressive efforts to reshape, even conquer the jungle.
+[Forero]

 Mann, Charles C. 1491: New Revelations of the Ameruicas before Columbus (Vintage Books: New York, 2006), 541p.